gl-inet/gl-ble-sdk/src/example/bleSynchronize/README.md

                 The adv_sid of a periodic advertising packet can be obtained by GAP_BLE_EXTENDED_SCAN_RESULT_EVT whether 						periodic_interval exists.
 Periodic_interval equal 0 indicates no periodic advertising packet.
 ```

-**Note:** The synchronize timeout you set should bigger than Periodic advertising interval.
+**Note:** **It will automationaly start ble scan on the simultaneous LE 1M and Coded PHY alternatively.** The synchronize timeout you set should bigger than Periodic advertising interval.
 If not, it will breaks the established synchronization.